- Help Through Crisis

 Help through Crisis is a £33 million National Lottery funded programme set up by the National Lottery Community Fund, the largest funder of community activity in the UK.
 It supports 69 partnerships across England which help people who are experiencing or at risk of hardship crisis, to overcome the difficulties they are facing and to plan for their futures.
 The partnerships bring together small voluntary groups and established charities to work together locally and offer people advice, advocacy and support which matches their personal circumstances.

-We have been successful in securing a 5 year Help Through Crisis Fund Big Lottery grant.
-The grant is in order to support people experiencing crisis.
-The grant will help us to support clients to access other services that they need in order to manage their long-term issues and begin to gain the skills needed to better manage their lives in future.
-We are working with a number of local partners and the project started in May 2016.
+In May 2016 we were successful in securing a 5 year Help Through Crisis Fund Big Lottery grant.
+The grant is to support people experiencing crisis.
+The grant will help us to support clients to access other services that they need in order to manage their long-term issues, and begin to gain the skills needed to better manage their lives in future.
+We are working with a number of local partners.

 - Personal Budgeting Support for Universal Credit claimants